Big K.R.I.T.: Artistry

-Big K.R.I.T.'s musical training began in elementary school up through junior high school playing the cello, and having the ability to read music helped him out tremendously as an artist.
-While talking about how he started producing music, K.R.I.T. said: "At the time, I was young and I didn't have no job.
+Scott's musical training began in elementary school up through junior high school playing the cello, and having the ability to read music helped him out tremendously as an artist.
+While talking about how he started producing music, Scott said: "At the time, I was young and I didn't have no job.
 It wasn't like I could really afford to pay for beats.
 At the same time, there was this program that came out for PlayStation, MTV Music Generator, where you could make your own beats.
 So I started making my own beats right around that time because I just couldn't afford to pay for the other ones."
-K.R.I.T. has cited UGK, Outkast, 8Ball & MJG, Tupac Shakur, The Notorious B.I.G., David Banner and CeeLo Green as his influences.
+Scott has cited UGK, Outkast, 8Ball & MJG, Tupac Shakur, The Notorious B.I.G., David Banner and CeeLo Green as his influences.

-Big K.R.I.T. is known in Birmingham, Alabama as being one of the favorite artists of the current Birmingham Mayor, Randall L. Woodfin.
+Scott is known in Birmingham, Alabama as being one of the favorite artists of the current Birmingham Mayor, Randall Woodfin.
 "Mt.
 Olympus (Reprise)" and "Energy" were featured on Mayor Woodfin's Mayoral Mixtape, which was released on Spotify in the summer of 2021.